mabel-dev/opteryx.dev/docs/contributing/set-up-guides/windows.md

 If using WSL, refer to the Debian/Ubuntu set up guide.
 Initial set up of the WSL component is not covered in these guides.

+Intel/x86 is the recommended environment, it has not been confirmed that Opteryx operates as expected on ARM Windows - it does operate on Linux and Mac ARM.

 ## Setting Up

 ### 1. Install Python